fabienmomey/YorickTRTT/README.md

      	     	$ export TRTT_PATH=$(pwd) (if you are at YorickTRTT/)

 Go reconstruct hot sources on cold backgrounds and planar movements ;D !!!
+(Tribute to PG)